 The Presidential Research Scholars (PRS) awards program recognizes faculty members who have garnered national and international prominence in research, scholarship and creative activity and who demonstrate clear promise for continued, significant productivity in their research/creative activity.
 Each award recipient will receive $3,000 to be used at the scholar's discretion as an honorarium or to support research or creative works.

-For FY 2020-21, applications are being solicited for (1) Arts and Humanities and (2) Life and Biomedical Sciences
+For FY 2020-21, applications were solicited for Arts and Humanities and Life and Biomedical Sciences

 For FY 2021-22, applications will be solicited for Social and Behavioral Sciences and Physical Sciences and Engineering.